Understanding Superannuation Death Benefits: What You Need to Know

 When a person dies, their superannuation fund typically pays out their remaining super to a nominated beneficiary.
 This payment is known as a 'super death benefit.'
 The rules surrounding superannuation death benefits are crucial to ensure that your hard-earned savings are distributed according to your wishes.

-When No Nomination Exists: In cases where the deceased did not make a valid nomination or has made a non-binding one, the trustee of the superannuation fund may use their discretion to decide which dependant(s) will receive the death benefit or may make a payment to the deceased's legal personal representative for distribution as per the instructions in the deceased's will.
+In cases where the deceased did not make a valid nomination or has made a non-binding one, the trustee of the superannuation fund may use their discretion to decide which dependant(s) will receive the death benefit or may make a payment to the deceased's Executor (Legal Personal Representative) for distribution as per the instructions in the deceased's Will.

 1. Spouse or de facto spouse